Triglycerides Testing (Tg)

 Men tend to report higher Triglycerides in their blood than women.

-As many as one in three men tested have high levels of Triglycerides
+As many as one in four men tested have high levels of Triglycerides

 of people have Triglycerides blood levels in the normal range.
 Do you?

 Are you in the 80.9% with normal results?

 There are many causes of high triglycerides, which include inhertiable traits, having a high fat or high sugar diet, high intake of alcohol, obesity and diabetes.